+Day 1: 9 am - 12 pm Historical Performance Practices (HPP)

-Day 1: 2pm-4pm Medieval and Renaissance
+Day 1: 2 pm - 4 pm Medieval and Renaissance

-Day 2: 9am-11am 17th and 18th Centuries
+Day 2: 9 am - 11 am 17th and 18th Centuries

-Day 2: 11am-1pm 19th and 20th Centuries
+Day 2: 11 am - 1 pm 19th and 20th Centuries

 Questions are drawn from the entire field of Western music and are not necessarily related to topics covered in seminars.
-The EMPP section consists of two one-hour essays (chosen from four given topics) and four short questions (chosen from six).
+The HPP section consists of two one-hour essays (chosen from four given topics) and four short questions (chosen from six).
 The other sections each consist of two one-hour essays (chosen from four given topics).

 The second part of the written exam is an analysis test that requires a detailed critical commentary on compositional and contextual aspects of two works representative of different style periods.
-The analysis test is an open book examination, administered in Haydn Hall, which takes place on Day 3 from 9am-5pm.
+The analysis test is an open book examination, administered in Haydn Hall, which takes place on Day 3 from 9 am - 5 pm.

-The oral examination, which extends over one and a half hours, focuses on questions posed in the written examination and on issues related to these questions.
+Students will be given copies of their written exams shortly after their completion, and will be responsible for preparing for the oral follow-up exam, which will be scheduled about two weeks following the written exams.
+This oral examination, which extends over one and a half hours, focuses on questions posed in the written examination and on issues related to these questions.

-Lecture-Recital and Document

-One juried lecture-recital, generally relating to the topic of the student's dissertation, is required, accompanied by a written document.
-The 3 credit hours of registration for this (MUAP 751) are included in the required 36 hours of coursework.
-The jury will consist of three full-time faculty members who have agreed to act in that capacity, one of whom will serve as the advisor.
+Lecture-Recital and Document - One juried lecture-recital relating to the topic of the student's dissertation is required (MUAP 751 for zero credit hours).
+This is generally presented as the dissertation nears completion.
+The jury will consist of three full-time faculty members, including the dissertation advisor.
 After securing a date acceptable to the jury and available on the Department calendar, the student will work with the advisor to prepare a lecture draft, which will be distributed to the entire jury no less than one month before the performance.
 The final version of the lecture will incorporate changes mandated by the jury.
-The advisor, along with the applied teacher, will monitor the preparation of the recital portion.
+In addition, the advisor, along with the applied teacher, will monitor the preparation of the recital portion, and this will be previewed for the jury approximately one month before the public presentation.
+Inadequate preparation may result in postponement of the lecture-recital.
 Generally, the lecture and performance components will be of approximately equal length, with the overall event not exceeding ninety minutes, including intermission(s).
 The successful completion of the lecture-recital will be certified by a majority of the jury.
-The accompanying document will be finished after the lecture-recital with the further advice and ultimate approval of the advisor.
+The student will also have a debriefing session with the jury following the presentation to discuss ways for future improvement, as necessary.

 Students are expected to publicize the lecture-recital by all appropriate means, in addition to its listing on the Department concert calendar.
 Lecture-recitals should be scheduled by November 1 or April 1 during the semester before the event.

-Dissertation

-A minimum of 18 credit hours of registration is required for the dissertation.
-(See requirements for Ph.D. in musicology.)
+Dissertation - A minimum of 18 credit hours of registration is required for the dissertation.
+(See requirements for PhD in musicology.)
 These 18 credit hours are in addition to the required 36 credit hours of coursework.
-The dissertation itself must be a significant scholarly contribution in the fields of musicology and early music performance practices.
-(See the CWRU Western Reserve University guidelines for doctoral dissertations.)
+The dissertation itself must be a significant scholarly contribution in the fields of musicology and historical performance practice.
+(See the Case Western Reserve University guidelines for doctoral dissertations.)